The Ultimate Guide to the Best AnyDesk Alternatives

 A free trial of Parallels Access is available.

-TeamViewer offers a range of sophisticated features similar to those offered by AnyDesk, including file transfers in both directions, real-time sound and HD video transmission, and enterprise-grade encryption protocols plus two-factor authentication.
-However, TeamViewer emphasizes a wider range of remote control software features than AnyDesk.
-You can connect to multiple computers at the same time, have an integrated service desk, use VoIP, and more.
-Unlike with AnyDesk, the app is free for personal use, but you’ll need to pay for a subscription if you want to use it for your business.
+TeamViewer offers many sophisticated features similar to AnyDesk, including file transfers in both directions, real-time sound and HD video transmission, and enterprise-grade encryption protocols with two-factor authentication.
+However, TeamViewer emphasizes more remote control software features than AnyDesk.
+You can connect to multiple computers simultaneously, have an integrated service desk, use VoIP, and more.
+Unlike AnyDesk, the app is free for personal use, but you’ll need to pay for a subscription if you want to use it for your business.

 Pros: